xaviermouy/XAV-arrays/README.md

 # Identification of fish sounds in the wild using a set of portable audio-video arrays

+This repository contains the necessary information to assemble, operate, deploy, and process data from three eXperimental Audio-Video (XAV) arrays used for identifying fish sounds in the wild.

 ## Authors
 Xavier Mouy (1,2), Morgan Black (3), Kieran Cox (3), Jessica Qualley (3),Stan Dosso (1), and Francis Juanes (3)